 - Our research labs have strong industry, business, and government partners.
 If you are interested in partnering with a specific lab, please reach out to the contacts listed below.

 - If you are looking for available positions, please see the specific lab’s available position links for details.

 Mechanical and Mechatronics Engineering Labs

 The machining lab is designed to conduct research into 5-axis machining.
-5-axis machines are becoming increasing popular in the industry but the techniques required to take advantage of the additional flexibility of these machines are still in their infancy.
+5-axis machines are becoming increasingly popular in the industry but the techniques required to take advantage of the additional flexibility of these machines are still in their infancy.
 Here at Waterloo, we have focused our effort into developing tool-positioning strategies that take advantage of the ability of 5-axis machines.
-In addition, we also have interests in NC machine and controller design, and in mechanistic modelling.
+In addition, we also have interests in NC machine and controller design, and in mechanistic modeling.

 Key Research Topics: 5-axis Surface Machining, Flank Milling, Tool Positioning Methods, CNC Controller Design, Tool Path Planning, Live Model-based Controller, Paradigms for 5-axis Machining, Complex Curve Machining Methods: Principle Axis Method (PAM) and Multi-Point Method (MPM)

 Contact: Sanjeev Bedi, Professor, NSERC Chair, Director of Ideas Clinic

 We use Machine Learning Techniques, System Identification and Mathematical Models to understand the neural control of our movements and our neuromechanics.
 Using identified neuromechanics, control theory, and recent findings in the field of human motor control and movement neuroscience, we design assistive controllers for robotic systems that will assist humans.
 Machine Learning techniques are used in our robotic system control We benefit from wearable systems and in-field movement analysis to evaluate assistive and rehabilitation robotic systems.